brainstormforce/header-footer-elementor/readme.txt

 == Changelog ==

 = 1.4.1 =
-- Fix: WooCommerce Menu Cart - Main 'div' tag was not closed.
+- Fix: WooCommerce Menu Cart - 'div' tag of custom cart layout was not closed.
 - Fix: WooCommerce Menu Cart - Fatal error with count when cart is empty.

 = 1.4.0 =